-How to Add a Search Box to Slicers and Dashboards in Power BI
+How to Add a Search Box to Slicers and Report Pages in Power BI

 What are Power BI Slicers?